"

 • The stem in the alto’s half note points up and to the right of the notehead.

-• The stems of the other three voices point down and to the left of the notehead.
+• The stems of the three other voices point down and to the left of the notehead.

 • We will learn why some stems point up while others point down in the next section.